prancer-io/cloud-validation-framework/docs/docs/workflow.md

 ## Prancer Basic Workflow
 1. Create a **Prancer** project directory in your application's project directory
 2. Configure the connectors for each required providers
-3. Create containers with snapshot configuration files in them
+3. Create containers
-4. Create test files
+4. Use existing `snapshot configuration` files
+5. Use existing `test` files based on available compliance
-5. Run the tests
+6. Run the tests

 ## Prancer Enterprise Workflow
 1. Create a **Prancer** project directory in your application's project directory